 Note: If you do not use vnodes, follow the instructions in the 1.1 topic Adding Capacity to an Existing Cluster.

 - Install Cassandra on the new nodes, but do not start Cassandra.

-- listen_address/broadcast_address - the IP address or host name that other Cassandra nodes use to connect to the new node.
+- listen_address/broadcast_address - May usually be left blank.
+Otherwise, use IP address or host name that other Cassandra nodes use to connect to the new node.

 - Start Cassandra on each new node.
 Allow two minutes between node initializations.
 You can monitor the startup and data streaming process using nodetool netstats.

 After all new nodes are running, run nodetool cleanup on each of